mladenovicandjela/mladenovicandjela.github.io/index.md

 Prior to coming to Canada, I spent the first 18 years of my life in Belgrade, Serbia, where I attended the [Mathematical Grammar School](https://www.mg.edu.rs/en) and competed in mathematics competitions.
 I later moved to Canada, where I completed my undergraduate studies in engineering at the [University of Toronto](https://www.utoronto.ca/).

-My current research focuses on socially relevant problems, though I still enjoy thinking about open problems in combinatorics and online algorithms.
+My current research focuses on socially relevant problems, though I still enjoy ocasionally getting distracted and thinking about open problems in combinatorics and online algorithms.

 ## Contact